Safe Active Street Program - Elizabeth Street and Jenkins Avenue

 Many thanks to all for this initiative.
 It's definitely the sort of project which I'd like my rates contribution to fund.

-Alex about 6 years ago
+Alex almost 7 years ago

 To encourage poor walkers or under confident walkers I would like to see a few seats scattered along this path.

-Janet about 6 years ago
+Janet almost 7 years ago

 Great idea.
 My husband and I and our two kids (aged 10 & 7) love cycling around the local area.
 We like meandering in general and using our bikes to get to specific destinations.
 We particularly enjoy following the indigenous walking routes marked with triangles on the pavements.
 We wholly endorse and support all efforts to increase the number of bike paths in our local area and love the idea that they will be planted up with trees for shade.

-SB about 6 years ago
+SB almost 7 years ago

 Excellent idea